CMYanko/demo-iq-server/nginx/README.md

 docker-compose down
 ```

+## Ports

+The ports are based on my own configuration but can easily be re-aligned via the nginx conf file.
+If you were previously using my setup with SSL built into Nexus then the big change is to remap 18443 and 5000 to http instead of https within Nexus.
+I inted to eventualy add some provisioning scripts to remove the need for manual configuration within Nexus.
+18443 maps to my Docker-proxy group and 5000 maps to my docker-hosted repo.
+I run nexus on 8081 (to avoid a conflict with Jenkins) which can still be hot directly for non-https connections.

 ## SSL Certificates

 The Ngnix docker image build process generates insecure SSL certificates with fake location information and CNAME of localhost.
 Understand the risks of using these SSL certificates before proceeding.
 A deployed solution should use a valid CA certificate.